termon/placement-handbook/src/pages/6-student-guidance.md

 ## Placement Visits

 You can normally expect to be visited twice during your placement.
 The first visit will take place around November/December and the second visit around March/April.
-These dates may vary slightly depending on when your placement started. **You must regularly check your University email account for communications from the placement team and your academic visitor and respond in a timely manner.**
+These dates may vary slightly depending on when your placement started.

+> **NOTE** You must regularly check your University email account for communications from the placement team and your academic visitor and respond in a timely manner.

 At a visit, your academic visitor will normally: